The HST-Hyperion Survey: Environmental Imprints on the Stellar-Mass Function at z~2.5: Building the stellar mass functions

-To fit for the physical properties of the galaxies, we use a set of twelve simple stellar population (SSP) templates from \citet{Bruzual+03}.
-For all twelve templates, we assume a \citet{Chabrier03} initial mass function, in which eight templates have exponentially declining and four have a delayed star formation histories.
-The former have SFR e-folding time periods in the range $\rm 0.01\,\,Gyr\leq\tau\leq 30\,\,Gyr$ and the latter have either $\rm\tau = 1\,\,Gyr$ or $\rm\tau = 3\,\,Gyr$.
-Models assume either half-solar or solar metallicities.
-We assume two different models for attenuation for all but the templates with the lowest SFRs: one from starbursting galaxies \citep{Calzetti+00} and one assuming a wavelength dependence of $\lambda^{0.9}$ \citep{Arnouts+13}.
-We assume color-excesses of $E(B-V) = 0.,\,0.05,\,0.1,\,0.2,\,0.3,\,0.5,\, \text{or }1$.
-Dust emission is accounted for by adding flux contributions from templates via \citet{Bethermin+12} to the SSP templates.
-Emission lines are added to the templates using the \texttt{EMP\_UV} option in \texttt{LePhare}, which uses relations from \citet{Kennicutt98} to relate UV luminosity to an SFR, which in turn defines an H$\alpha$ luminosity and subsequently other line-luminosities based on pre-defined flux ratios \citep{Ilbert+09}.
-Emission lines are allowed to vary from the expected ratios by factors of 0.25, 0.5, 1, and 2, and the models are evaluated at 43 different galactic ages.
+To fit for the physical properties of the galaxies, we used a set of twelve simple stellar population (SSP) templates from \citet{Bruzual+03}.
+For all twelve templates, we assumed a \citet{Chabrier03} initial mass function, in which eight templates had exponentially declining and four had a delayed star formation histories.
+The former had SFR e-folding time periods in the range $\rm 0.01\,\,Gyr\leq\tau\leq 30\,\,Gyr$ and the latter had either $\rm\tau = 1\,\,Gyr$ or $\rm\tau = 3\,\,Gyr$.
+Models assumed either half-solar or solar metallicities.
+We assumed two different models for attenuation for all but the templates with the lowest SFRs: one from starbursting galaxies \citep{Calzetti+00} and one assuming a wavelength dependence of $\lambda^{0.9}$ \citep{Arnouts+13}.
+We assumed color-excesses of $E(B-V) = 0.,\,0.05,\,0.1,\,0.2,\,0.3,\,0.5,\, \text{or }1$.
+Dust emission was accounted for by adding flux contributions from templates via \citet{Bethermin+12} to the SSP templates.
+Emission lines were added to the templates using the \texttt{EMP\_UV} option in \texttt{LePhare}, which uses relations from \citet{Kennicutt98} to relate UV luminosity to an SFR, which in turn defines an H$\alpha$ luminosity and subsequently other line-luminosities based on pre-defined flux ratios \citep{Ilbert+09}.
+Emission lines were allowed to vary from the expected ratios by factors of 0.25, 0.5, 1, and 2, and the models were evaluated at 43 different galactic ages.

-To ensure consistency of our fits with those reported in COSMOS2020, we refit a subset of relevant galaxies in the COSMOS2020 catalog and compare the resulting stellar masses.
-Specifically, we refit the $33,097$ galaxies which fall in the redshift range $2 \leq z \leq 3$ in Figure \ref{Fig:C20p_zDist}, fixing the redshift to the value given by \texttt{lp\_zPDF} in COSMOS2020.
+To ensure consistency of our fits with those reported in COSMOS2020, we refitted a subset of relevant galaxies in the COSMOS2020 catalog and compared the resulting stellar masses.
+Specifically, we refitted the $33,097$ galaxies which fall in the redshift range $2 \leq z \leq 3$ in Figure \ref{Fig:C20p_zDist}, fixing the redshift to the value given by \texttt{lp\_zPDF} in COSMOS2020.
 In Figure \ref{Fig:C20_MassFit}, we compare the stellar masses reported in COSMOS2020 via \texttt{lp\_mass\_med} with those from our refit.
 The fits are broadly consistent with 1:1, indicating the parameters used for SED fits in this study replicate those used in COSMOS2020 \citep{Weaver+22} for the range of stellar masses we consider in this study.

-\subsection{Creating and Fitting the Stellar Mass Functions}
+\subsection{Creating and fitting the stellar mass functions}